 - Magento 2 Commerce on Cloud (ECE): 2.2, 2.3

-Magento 2 is already well optimized for high loads and supports full page caching and Varnish by default.
+Magento 2 is already well-optimized for high loads and supports full-page caching and Varnish by default.
 So why use this Full Page Cache Warmer extension for Magento 2?
-Because it offers the solution for the common problem of cache updating due to a number of reasons.
-By using this extension, you can automate the process of cache warming to make it invisible for customers and ensure a smooth shopping experience.
+Because it offers the solution for the common problem of cache updating for several reasons.
+Using this extension, you can automate the cache warming process to make it invisible to customers and ensure a smooth shopping experience.

 - Prioritize pages and exclude pages from warming.